mk-fg/fgtk/README.md

 % mpremote cp tbbml.mpy :
 ```

-Action-task in this script simply blinks LED indicator (e.g. built-in `machine.Pin('LED')`
+Action-task in this script simply blinks LED indicator (e.g. built-in
-by default) with randomized intervals when no beacons are detected.
+`machine.Pin('LED')` by default, can use multiple LEDs) with randomized
+intervals when no beacons are detected.

 See Conf class in this, as well as timed-ble-beacon script above
 and its `-h/--help` output for more details.